|SSM Cardinal Glennon Children's Medical Center|

 Even if you feel a little shy about it, tell them what kinds of problems you're having in school.
 Maybe you read a chapter for homework and then can't remember anything you read.
 Or in class, maybe everyone else seems to follow along easily, but you get stuck and don't know what page everyone is on.
 You might open your book to do an assignment and have no idea where to start.

-Kids with a learning disability might also answer "yes" to many of these questions:
+Kids with a learning problem also might answer "yes" to many of these questions:

 A kid might work with a tutor or specialist or even go to a special class.
 But often, kids with learning disabilities can continue in their regular classrooms and there's no reason they can't do normal stuff, like participate in school activities and sports.

-Though some kids might feel shy about having a learning disability, it can be a relief to finally know what the problem is.
+Though some kids might feel shy about having a learning problem, it can be a relief to finally know what's going on.
 Then, the kid doesn't have to feel as worried and upset about school — because he or she is learning how to learn in new ways.
 The psychologist or learning specialist might even give you a learning plan — then you can see what the strategy is for helping you learn.
 They can even offer help with organizational skills.
 If you're not organized, it's hard to get any schoolwork done.

 But for this special help to really work, you'll need to practice the new skills you're learning.
 It may take a lot of effort every day.
 That can be a challenge, but you can do it.
 Soon, you'll enjoy the results of all your hard work: more fun and success at school!